iamjerrchen/Hermes-Network/README.md

 Drop List when receiving a broadcast of messages received. (figure out when to flush droplist) This is to drop messages that are still propagating after being received by the client.
 Maintain a healthy network

+### Client to Node Protocol
+Node sets up a server socket that accepts connections from the local client.
+All interactions are handled with a simple client request and server response.
+The socket connection is immediately terminated afterwards.

+The client prefaces its request with either PUSH or PULL.
+PUSH writes a single message to the specified IP.
+The client request is formatted as such:
+	PUSH IP:<DESTINATION-IP> MSG:<message contents>
+The server response is formatted as one of the two following:
+	SUCCESS

+	FAIL

+PULL retrieves all messages from the server back to the client The client request is formatted as such:
+	PULL
+The server response is formatted as such:
+	FAIL # Connection is immediately terminated

+	SUCCESS <number of messages>
+	IP: <SRC-IP> MSG:<message 0>
+	IP: <SRC-IP> MSG:<message 1>
+	IP: <SRC-IP> MSG:<message n> # connection is terminated after this send The client must make successive reads on the socket to get all of its messages

 ### Node Design